Weight lifting is recommended as an integral part of women’s physical workout and not only for those who are into bodybuilding.

 Mistake 1: Not Eating Well

-Mistake 2: Having the Fear to Lift Heavy Weight
+Mistake 2: Having the Fear of Lifting Heavy Weight

 Mistake 3: Neglecting Other Parts of the Body

 Sometimes, we women get so focused on building a particular body part (e.g. glutes) we neglect others.
 If you really want to have a stronger and leaner body, you should think about total body training.